 So, what does the narcissist do when they can’t control you anymore?
 Let’s talk about it.

-Begin A Smear Campaign Against You
+The Narcissist Will Begin A Smear Campaign Against You

 The first thing they will do is utilize the smear campaign tactic.
 They will never accept the fact that they cannot control you.
 This means the narcissist will find other ways to be controlling.
 They will demean you, ruin your reputation, and they might even intentionally expose any sensitive private information about you to everyone who knows you – and even to some people who don’t.

-They Will Play The Victim
+The Narcissist Will Play The Victim

-They Refuse To Take No For An Answer
+The Narcissist Will Refuse To Take No For An Answer

-The Narcissist Ghosts You
+The Narcissist Will Ghost You

 Since they realized that the narcissistic supply that you used to give them sort of “ran out,” they will focus on someone else for a while.
 Fair warning here: don’t be surprised if, at a later date, the narcissist shows up again looking for more supply from you – they’ll try to suck you back in with a standard hoover maneuver.
 This is usually because they are bored with, angry at, or in some way removed from their new source of narcissistic supply.

 So, now that you know what to expect when the narcissist knows they’ve lost control of you, you’re probably wondering what you’re supposed to do next.
 Well, I want you to keep standing behind your boundaries.
 I want you to stay focused on yourself and your healing.
 I want you to keep control of yourself and your own life.
 If you’ve gone no contact, I want you to stick it out.

-You should also keep an eye out for flying monkeys – the people who will happily do the narcisisst’s bidding for them.
+You should also keep an eye out for flying monkeys – the people who will happily do the narcissist’s bidding for them.
 These are the ones who try to talk to you on behalf of the narcissist or who try to convince you to see them.
 They’re the ones who take whatever you tell them and run back to the narcissist with it.

-Steer clear of areas you know they’ll be and keep your business to your self.
+Steer clear of areas you know they’ll be and keep your business to yourself.
 If you are worried about your physical safety, do not hesitate to contact the authorities and do whatever you need to do to get and stay safe.

 Ultimately, though, it’s important to see this for what it is.
 For just a moment, I want you to look at this whole thing from a different perspective.